Kong/docs.konghq.com/app/_hub/kong-inc/response-transformer/index.md

       required: false
       value_in_examples: ["new-json-key:string", "another-json-key:boolean", "another-json-key:number"]
       datatype: array of string elements
+      description: |
-      description: List of JSON type names.
+        List of JSON type names.
 Specify the types of the JSON values returned when adding a new JSON property.
+Each string element can be one of: boolean, number, or string.
     - name: append.headers
       required: false
       value_in_examples: ["x-existing-header:some_value", "x-another-header:some_value"]